 5. Improving kidney disease

-Dogs who have kidney disease may benefit from omega-3 supplementation.
+Dogs who have kidney failure in dogs may benefit from omega-3 supplementation.
 One study indicated that fish oil supplementation can slow the progression of kidney disease in dogs who have glomerular injuries (i.e. problems with the filtration apparatus of the kidney).
 Omega-3s may also help protect the kidneys from acute injuries.

 6. Assisting in cancer treatment